juanantonio284/my_python_notes/complexity/2_merge_sort.md

     """
     left and right are sorted lists.
-    compare defines an ordering on the elements x < y by default (but can be switched)
+    compare defines an ordering on the elements x < y by default (but can be switched to x > y)

     Returns a new sorted (by compare) list containing the same elements as (left + right) would contain.